sam-wee/edb-osp/_resources/0-news-entertainment.md

 #	Singapore Heartbeat & Singapore Pulse - A Straits Times Collaboration

 Catch up on a month’s news in under a minute with the Singapore Pulse and Singapore Heartbeat e-newsletters.
-Produced by The Straits Times and distributed by the Singapore Global Network, these free monthly e-newsletters include stories curated for the overseas Singaporean student and working professional, with topics spanning happenings in Singapore, policy announcements, business matters and information about internship opportunities, among others.
+Produced by The Straits Times and distributed by the Singapore Global Network, these free monthly e-newsletters include stories curated for the student and working professional, with topics spanning happenings in Singapore, policy announcements, business matters and information about internship opportunities, among others.

-Sign up now at the Overseas Singaporean Portal to receive the Singapore Pulse or Singapore Heartbeat.
+Sign up now [here](https://beautifulforms.typeform.com/to/S6z3s5) to receive the Singapore Pulse or Singapore Heartbeat.
 It’s completely free.

 **Commonly asked questions**

 1. What is the difference between the Singapore Pulse and the Singapore Heartbeat?

-The Singapore Pulse is designed for the overseas Singaporean student, with topics covering happenings at home, jobs and latest trends, among other themes.
-The Singapore Heartbeat is designed for the overseas Singaporean working professional, with topics covering happenings at home, investment opportunities and news about over overseas Singaporeans, among other themes.
+The Singapore Pulse is designed for the student, with topics covering happenings at home, jobs and latest trends, among other themes.
+The Singapore Heartbeat is designed for the working professional, with topics covering happenings at home and investment opportunities, among other themes.

 2. How do I get the Singapore Pulse or Singapore Heartbeat?

-All overseas Singaporean students and working professionals on the OSU mailing list will receive either the Singapore Pulse or Singapore Heartbeat newsletters.
+Keep in touch by joining our mailing list [here](https://beautifulforms.typeform.com/to/S6z3s5) to receive either the Singapore Pulse or Singapore Heartbeat newsletters.
 To change which newsletter you would like to receive, please click on the appropriate links below.

 3. When and Why are the e-newsletters published monthly?